cloudify-cosmo/docs.getcloudify.org/content/installation/installing_manager.md

 draft: false
 weight: 100
 ---
 A Cloudify Manager is a compute host that runs the Cloudify Management service.
-For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies. <--This installation also includes plugins and blueprints so you can run a demonstration of the Cloudify features.--> You can then install the Cloudify CLI on another host to manage your Cloudify Manager remotely.
+For version 4.3 and higher, you can install a single RPM file that installs Cloudify Manager with all of its dependencies.
+You can then install the Cloudify CLI on another host to manage your Cloudify Manager remotely.

 {{% gsNote title="Prerequisites" %}}